 written by Nathan Thornberry

 It’s one of the most amazing myths in real estate, and one not only believed thoroughly but often acted upon by over 80% of participants- brokers and agents alike.
-Sometimes it is an office policy, sometimes it is just the typical way of doing business, sometimes it is simply bad advice from an E & O Insurer, other times it is a learned protocol from one agent to another…and it goes something like this:
+Sometimes it is an office policy, sometimes it is just the way of doing business, sometimes it is bad advice from an E & O Insurer, other times it is a learned protocol from one agent to another…and it goes something like this:

 “We give our clients a list of three home inspection companies to reduce our liability.”